PURE MAYAN MELIPONA STINGLESS BEE HONEY

 The Aztec Mendoza Codex shows images of towns giving jars of honey to the Aztecs for tribute.

 Current Status of American Bees

-While beekeeping is still a practice by Maya farmers, because of the introduction of the more productive European honeybee, the loss of forest habitat, the Africanization of honey bees in the 1990s, and even climate change bringing destructive storms into the Yucatan, stingless beekeeping has been severely reduced.
-Most of the bees farmed today are European honey bees.
+While beekeeping still practices by Maya farmers, because of the introduction of the more productive European honeybee, the loss of forest habitat, the Africanization of bees in the 1990s, and even climate change bringing destructive storms into the Yucatan, stingless beekeeping has been severely reduced.
+Most of the bees farmed today are European bees.

 Those European honey bees (Apis mellifera) were introduced in the Yucatan in the late 19th or early 20th centuries.
 Modern apiculture with bees and using moveable frames began to be practiced after the 1920s and making Apis honey became a principal economic activity for the rural Maya area by the 1960s and 1970s.
 In 1992, Mexico was the fourth largest honey producer in the world, with an average annual production of 60,000 metric tons of honey and 4,200 metric tons of beeswax.
 A total of 80% of the beehives in Mexico are kept by small farmers as a subsidiary or hobby crop.

 Although stingless bee farming was not actively pursued for decades, today there is regrowth in interest and a sustained effort by enthusiasts and indigenous farmers who are beginning to restore the practice of stingless bee farming to the Yucatan.